Netta8/Netta8/README.md

 # Hi there, I'm Netta Barel!

 ## About Me
-I'm on a coding adventure in the vibrant city of Berlin, Germany.
-When I'm not soaking in the creative atmosphere, you can find me turning coffee into code.
-I thrive on solving problems and embracing the endless possibilities in the digital realm.
+Embarking on a coding journey in the lively city of Berlin, Germany, is where you'll find me.
+Beyond the creative vibes, I immerse myself in coding, drawing inspiration from the rich blend of challenges and possibilities within the digital realm.

 ## Tech Journey
 - **Languages:** JavaScript.